frenzy-coder/University-problems/Feul cost/README.md

 Inputs:

-Amount of gas fuel to consume for the next month:
+.Amount of gas fuel to consume for the next month:

-Ammount of gas quota remained in gass fuel credit card:
+.Ammount of gas quota remained in gass fuel credit card: